honey-grapes/shiba-inu-generative-art/README.md

 ### Summary
 `Random Shiba Inu Collage Generator` allows users to generate a collage of randomly colored shiba inus.
 Users can specify the number of shiba inus they want on the collage and name the collage before the program saves the image.
 ### Motivation
-My interest in art and the rising popularity of NFTs have inspired me to work on this project.
 I have been making digital art for a couple of years but it mostly involved drawing on a tablet.
 However, after browsing through some generative art online, I thought it would be cool to give generative art a try too, starting from simple pixel patterns.

 Since I have recently started using Python, I think this would be a fun exercise for me to familiarize myself with some basic programming concepts in Python such as using the NumPy and Pillow libraries, lists, and writing methods.
 Publishing a repo is also a way to familiarize myself with GitHub and document any learnings throughout the development process.